Stephen-Coloma/Hublot-Landing-Page/README.md

 - Understanding the fundamentals of Next.js, including routing, server-side rendering, and static site generation.
 - Enhancing skills in creating responsive layouts and dynamic content.
 - Implementing reusable components to improve code modularity and maintainability.
-- Exploring the integration of external libraries and APIs to enrich user experience.